Vanilla Layer Cake with Blueberry Cardamom Curd

 Instructions

-- Preheat oven to 350°F. Line three 8-inch round cake pans with parchment paper, then spray parchment paper with nonstick baking spray.
+- Preheat the oven to 350°F. Line three 8-inch round cake pans with parchment paper, then spray parchment paper with nonstick baking spray.

 - In the bowl of an electric mixer, beat together the butter and sugar until light and fluffy, 3 to 4 minutes.
 Beat in the eggs, one at a time, followed by the vegetable oil.